Last Updated on June 9, 2023

 There are many benefits of choosing Android over iOS for your managed devices.

-- • Easy app distributions and development: Many companies are developing their in-house apps for streamlined workflows.
-There aren’t many limitations in Android app distribution.
+- Easy app distributions and development: Many companies are developing their in-house apps for streamlined workflows.
+There are not many limitations in Android app distribution.
 You can publish your apps on third-party stores without complications.
-And there’s no hefty app development fee.
-For SMBs with limited resources and budget, Android seems to be a better cost-effective way.
+In addition, there is no hefty app development fee.
+For SMBs with limited resources and budget, Android seems to be a more cost-effective option.

-- • Better value: The market offers myriad choices and options for Android devices with varying price tags.
-There are more than half a dozen good Android phones that cost less than $250.
-It’s more budget friendly for most organizations since 85% of companies are regularly using mobile devices for business-related tasks.
+- Better value: The market offers myriad choices and options for Android devices with varying price tags.
+There are more than half a dozen good Android phones that cost less than US$250.
+It is more budget friendly for most organizations since 85% of companies are regularly using mobile devices for business-related tasks.

 1. Proactively monitor your device performance